stefaandesmet2003/ArduinoProjects/DCC/README.md

   --> and no way to steal it back ??
 - loc stolen notification on local UI
 - appstub clean-up
+- there is an issue in programming mode : JMRI polls too fast, and results in communication errors (rs485c RxBuffer overflow?), and it stops the programming

 # PcInterface
 a sketch that implements a LI101 PC Interface